A Guide To Creating Your Own T-Shirt Line

-This is a sponsored post, however, all thoughts and opinions are my own.
+This is a sponsored post on creating your own t-shirt line, however, all thoughts and opinions are my own.
 You can read more about sponsorships and collaborations in my disclaimer here.

 For a long time, I have known that I’ve wanted to create my own range of Plus Size Travel themed T-Shirts.
 From beach-friendly tees to something with a little bit of a power-statement, I didn’t see anything like it on the market and so I saw a gap I had to take.